 4 Specific areas: Literacy, Mathematics, Knowledge of the World and Expressive Arts and Design.

 Underpinning all these are the Characteristics of Effective Learning: Playing and Exploring, Active Learning and Creating and Thinking Critically.

-As always, if you have any questions or comments about your child’s progress, please speak to one of the team, write a note in the planner or email email@example.com
+If you have any questions or comments about your child’s progress or something we do, please speak to one of the team, write a note in the planner or email email@example.com